Skip to contents

 Compare similarity between multiple lists of categorical data:

-#> ℹ Skipping 'order' method because levels are not explicitly ordered.
-Set ordered = TRUE to compute the order method.
+#> ℹ Skipping 'order' method as factor levels are not ordered

 Compare similarity based on ordered factors: